Maattrraan: Soundtrack

 Harris Jayaraj composed the soundtrack album and background score for Maattrraan, in his third collaboration within K. V. Anand.
 It also marks his seventh collaboration with Suriya, after Kaakha Kaakha, Ghajini, Vaaranam Aayiram, Ayan, Aadhavan and 7 Aum Arivu.
 As per Anand's idea, he and Jayaraj sailed on a ship in the Mediterranean Sea where most of the songs were roughly composed.
-Harris roped in Chennai-based singer-songwriter Mili Nair, who appeared in the MTV based Coke Studio, to provide vocals for the teaser theme.
+Harris chose Chennai-based singer-songwriter Mili Nair, who appeared in the MTV based Coke Studio, to provide vocals for the teaser theme.
 Mili, who had previously sung for jingles, rendered the English lyrics used in the theme, and also included in the song "Rettai Kathirae".

-The soundtrack features five tracks that belong to varied genres.
 The album had lyrics written by Na.
 Muthukumar, Viveka, Pa.
 Vijay, Thamarai, Madhan Karky.
-The audio was mixed and mastered in the US.
-Harris Jayaraj, in May 2012, revealed that 85% of work in the film's music was complete, and later stated that the audio would be released on 23 July 2012, coinciding with Suriya's birthday.
+The audio was mixed and mastered in the United States.
+Harris, in May 2012, revealed that 85% of work in the film's music was complete, and later stated that the audio would be released on 23 July 2012, coinciding with Suriya's birthday.
 However, Anand confirmed that the album would release in August.
 In June 2012, Sony Music acquired the audio rights.
 Later, Harris handed the master copy of the audio on 15 July 2012.

 The makers announced that the audio launch of the film will take place on Singapore on 9 August 2012, which also coincided with the National Day of Singapore.
-The track list was released on 31 July 2012.
-The audio was released at the Singapore Expo in Singapore, in the presence of several noted personalities from the film industry, along with the technical crew and cast of the film.
-The event was witnessed around 10,000 fans.
-A live performance was given by Harris Jayaraj and singers Karthik, MK Balaji, Vijay Prakash, Krish and Charulatha Mani, Velmurugan, Suchitra and Sunitha Sarathy, and dance performance for the songs were done by Anjali, Neetu Chandra, Poorna, Dhanshika and Russian actress Julia Bliss, who performed in the film, and was choreographed by Brinda.
-The first copy of the audio CD was released by Gautham Vasudev Menon, N. Lingusamy and Hari and received it to the crew members.
-The event's satellite rights were secured by Jaya TV for an undisclosed price, and was premiered on 2 September 2012 at 2:30 p.m.
-IST.
+The audio was released at the Singapore Expo in Singapore.

-Milliblog reviewed "Maatran scrapes through Harris’ time warp!"
-Music Aloud gave 6.5 out of 10 and stated "Pretty much like their previous outing together, Harris Jayaraj produces one exceptional song for K V Anand in Maattrraan and the rest is average."
+Karthik of Milliblog wrote, "Maatran scrapes through Harris’ time warp!"
+Music Aloud gave 6.5 out of 10 and stated, "Pretty much like their previous outing together, Harris Jayaraj produces one exceptional song for K V Anand in Maattrraan and the rest is average."